Self Employed Carpenter

 "It is good to meet you, Jack.
 My name is Matt.
 I just started working here yesterday."

 "Yeah, I saw you.
-Are you going to do the cornice on that whole building by yourself?"
+Are you planning to do the cornice on that whole building by yourself?"

 "I'm going to try."

-"Well, hop on and we'll get your materials," he chuckled.
-I leaped onto the SkyTrak's side-step and held on tight to the steel framing, as Jack motored at top speed to the material stockpile.
+"Well, hop on, and we'll get your materials," he chuckled.
+I leaped onto the SkyTrak's side-step and held tight to the SkyTrak's frame as Jack motored at top speed to the material stockpile.
 I jumped off and loaded siding and trim onto the SkyTrak's forks.
 "Let me know anytime you need supplies brought to you.
 That's my job."

 "Thanks, Jack!
 That's good to know.
 I'll need all of the help I can get!"

 Jack rode a Kawasaki 1100 to work every day, rain or shine.
 He wore cutoffs and tennis shoes most of the time - no helmet or any other protective gear.
-One day he showed me scars from a motorcycle accident that had broken both of his legs.
-In spite of being somewhat of a daredevil, he was more physically fit than most folks, and even worked out at a gym in the evenings after a hard day at the construction site.
+One day, Jack showed me scars from a motorcycle accident that resulted in two broken legs.
+Despite being somewhat of a daredevil, he was more physically fit than most folks and even worked out at a gym in the evenings after a hard day at the construction site.

-Once Jack dropped off my materials, I rolled out my extension cords and plugged in my jam-box and circular saw.
-We Built This City (by Jefferson Starship) was playing on the radio, as I was loading tongue-and-groove pine siding and 1x4 trim onto my newly restored saw horses.
-It was an unusually cool summer morning - perfect weather for working outdoors and getting things done - I needed to show some serious progress, if I had any hope of getting a respectable draw from Steve.
+Once Jack dropped off my materials, I rolled out my extension cords and plugged my jam-box and circular saw into a pigtail attached to the end.
+We Built This City (by Jefferson Starship) was playing on the radio as I was loading tongue-and-groove pine siding and 1x4 trim onto my newly restored saw horses.
+It was an unusually cool summer morning - perfect weather for working outdoors and getting things done - I needed to show some serious progress if I had any hope of getting a respectable draw from Steve.

-By the end of the week, I managed to finish four of the sixteen patios, but none of the soffit and fascia.
+By the end of the week, I installed siding on four of the sixteen patios but none of the soffit and fascia.
 Steve calculated that I was about 20% done with the whole project, but I think he was being generous.
 I suppose he wanted to see me get paid for my hard work.
-When you do contract work, no employer is taking taxes out of your check, and on top of that, you also have to pay Self Employment tax.
-So, when you got your check, you needed to put aside about 30% of it for tax.
-That's a pretty good slice out of your small paycheck!
+When you do contract work, no one is withdrawing income tax payments out of your weekly check.
+So, when you got paid, you needed to put aside about 30% of it for tax.
+That's a pretty good slice out of your already small paycheck!

 Steve was from Wisconsin - Cheese Land, he frequently called it.
-He had been working in the Austin area for a few years, due to lack of work in Wisconsin, but he longed to return to his home state some day.
+Steve had been working in the Austin area for about five years due to a lack of work in Wisconsin, but he longed to return to his home state someday.
 He and Jack both worked for JCorp, the general contractor.
-Sometimes it was Steve who was driving the SkyTrak.
-Steve was the foreman, but they both worked hard to ensure that the subcontractors didn't get held up by lack of material or support from the general contractor.
+Steve was the foreman, but they both worked hard to ensure that the subcontractors didn't get held up by a lack of material or support from the general contractor.
 Every day, Steve would make his rounds to check on subcontractors.
-When he got to me, we often had a lengthy conversation about carpentry and life and just about everything.
-The conversations always flowed well and we rarely finished talking because we ran out of things to say.
-I would tell him about the jobs I had while working at a nearby hospital, while he shared his experiences in construction and doing factory work in Cheese Land.
+When he got to me, we often had long conversations about carpentry, life, and everything else.
+The conversations flowed well, and we rarely finished talking because we ran out of things to say.
+I would tell him about jobs I had while working at a nearby hospital, and he shared his experiences in construction and doing factory work in Cheese Land.

-The buildings were often surrounded with construction debris.
-Sometimes you had to walk over piles of scrap 2x4s and plywood to get your work done.
+Piles of construction debris often covered the grounds around the buildings.
 One day, while working at ground level, I heard some workers trying to get the attention of a carpenter working on top of a two-story roof.
 He was trimming the plywood roof decking with a circular saw.
-It was common practice to lay full sheets of decking and cut off the excess material later, but this guy was standing on the piece that he was cutting off!
+It was common practice to lay full sheets of decking and cut off the excess material later, but this guy was standing on the piece he was cutting off!
 Too late.
-The circular saw broke through the critical point, and the plywood, saw, and worker plunged to the ground.
-Lucky for him, he landed on a pile of scrap moisture barrier that broke his fall.
+The circular saw broke through the critical point, and the plywood, power saw, and worker plunged to the ground.
+Lucky for him, he landed on a pile of scrap moisture barrier material that broke his fall.
 The barrier was soft, like cork, with the words Highly Flammable stamped on each sheet.
 If that had happened to me, I would have spent the rest of the day at home with a six-pack, but he was back at work as if the incident had never happened.
 I'd bet he was always on the right side of the cut-line after that day.

-The surviving carpenter worked for the largest framing subcontractor on the site - OP Construction, named after the owner's, Mark O'Brien and Jay Platt.
-They wore OP Polo shirts as though it was their company logo.
+The roof cutter worked for OP Construction, named after the owners, Mark O'Brien and Jay Platt.
+They wore OP Polo shirts as though the OP design was their company logo.
 Mark and Jay had a crew of about 15 carpenters and had framed most of the project's buildings.
-Mark and Jay drove their crews hard, but would frequently provide beer at the end of the day when major milestones were met.
-Sometimes they would invite Steve and Jack and I to the party.
+Mark and Jay drove their workers hard but frequently provided beer at the end of the day.
+Sometimes, they would invite Steve, Jack, and me to the party.
 Jay had a nickname for just about all of his workers.
 They hired a young helper named Chuck.
-Jay called him everything BUT Chuck.
-Chucky, Chuck E-Cheese, Chuck-the-Cheese-Dog.
-Jay was quite verbose and full-of-shit most of the time, but everyone seemed to like Jay and wanted to be liked by him.
+Jay called him everything but Chuck.
+Chucky, Chuck E. Cheese, Chuck-the-Cheese-Dog.
+Jay was full of shit most of the time, but everyone seemed to like Jay.
 Mark, on the other hand, was a quiet, serious person.
 He preferred the business side of construction, while Jay managed the crew and slung the bullshit.

-Since my VW van was also my personal vehicle, I decided to build a removable tool rack that I could easily take in and out of my van.
-With this new tool rack, I could convert my VW van into a work vehicle or a personal vehicle in less than a minute.
-The tool rack served as an organizer for my less-used hand tools and nails.
-The base of the tool rack was essentially a tray that had two bins on each side, for nails and screws, and one larger bin in the middle for hand tools and such.
-Once the base was assembled, I attached vertical 2x4s at each end to support the handle, made from a section of closet rod.
+Since my VW van was also my non-work vehicle, I decided to build a removable tool rack that I could easily take in and out of my van.
+With this new tool rack, I could convert my VW van into a work vehicle in less than a minute.
+The tool rack was an organizer for my less-used hand tools and nails.
+The base of the tool rack was essentially a tray with two bins on each side for nails and screws and one larger bin in the middle for hand tools and such.
+After assembling the base, I attached vertical 2x4s at each end to support the handle, which I made from a piece of closet rod.
 Finally, I fastened hooks on both ends of the handle to hang my coiled extension cords.

-After about a month on the job, I had completed the siding and trim on all of the patios and balconies.
-All I had left to do was the cornice and trim at the second floor roof level - the scary stuff.
+After about a month on the job, I completed the siding and trim on all the patios and balconies.
+All I had left to do was the cornice and trim at the second-floor roof level - the scary stuff.
 Before the end of the day on Friday, I had built a 10-foot length of scaffolding in preparation for Monday morning's trim work.

-My thirty-nine-dollar circular saw had begun to show signs of wear - the bearings began making a grinding sound as the motor wound down between saw cuts.
-I knew it wasn't going to last long - it wasn't designed for commercial use.
+My thirty-nine-dollar circular saw had begun to show signs of wear - the bearings made a grinding sound as the motor wound down between saw cuts.
+I knew it wouldn't last long under the strain of commercial use.

-On Friday, after getting my weekly draw, I left a little early to spend the weekend at the Texas State Fair with some of my hospital friends.
-I was nominated to be the driver, since my VW van was the only vehicle with seating capacity for the five of us.
-When I got home from work, I unloaded my new tool rack to convert my van back into a personal vehicle, made an adjustment to the carburetor, picked up my friends, and headed north to Dallas.
+On Friday, I left early to spend the weekend at the Texas State Fair with some of my hospital friends.
+I was nominated to be the driver since my VW van was the only vehicle with enough seating capacity for the five of us.
+When I got home from work, I unloaded my new tool rack to convert my van into a personal vehicle, adjusted the carburetor, picked up my friends, and headed north to Dallas.

 On Monday morning, I loaded up my custom tool rack and tools and stopped for a bacon-egg-and-cheese biscuit on my way back to the job site.
-I caught the Howard Lane traffic light RED (as I did most days) and glanced over at my building.
+I caught the Howard Lane traffic light RED (as I did most days) and glanced at my building.
 Something was different.
 The scaffolding I had built was gone.
 Has someone taken it down for some reason?
 Something else was different.
 The arrangement of patios and balconies was not like I had remembered.
-I began to get a sinking feeling in my stomach and my heart thumped hard.
+I began to get a sinking feeling in my stomach.
+My heart thumped hard.
 What is going on?
-The traffic light turned green and I proceeded forward, continuously analyzing the buildings at the job site for clues.
-I pulled into the main entrance and proceeded slowly towards the location of my building.
-As I passed by OP's latest framing project, my worst fears were confirmed.
-The building I had worked on for the past four weeks had burned to the ground, along with the building next to it.
+The traffic light turned green, and I proceeded forward, continuously analyzing the buildings at the job site for clues.
+I pulled into the main entrance and drove slowly toward my building.
+It wasn't there.
+The building I had worked on for the past four weeks had burned to the ground along with the building next to it.

-Steve and Jack were standing near the burned smoking rubble talking to Mark and Jay and a skinny plumber named Mike.
+Steve and Jack were standing near the smoking ash, talking to Mark, Jay, and a skinny plumber named Mike.
 I parked my van and walked towards them.
 Everyone was in shock.

 "How did this happen?!"
 I asked.

-Mike managed to take a picture of the burning buildings and he shared it with us.
-The flames towered twice the height of the three-story structure and had gotten so hot that they melted the glazing on the windows of the adjacent unburned buildings and sap from the pine siding had oozed past the painted surfaces.
+Mike shared a picture of the burning buildings he had taken.
+The flames towered twice the height of the three-story structures and had gotten so hot that they melted the glazing on the windows of the adjacent unburned buildings, and sap from the pine siding had oozed past the painted surfaces.

 "I guess this puts me out of work," I said.